-Aside from dieting, exercising is one of the most common strategies employed by those trying to shed extra pounds.
+Exercising is one of the most common strategies employed by those trying to shed a few pounds.
 It burns calories, and this plays a key role in weight loss.

-Here are the 8 best exercises for weight loss.
+Here are the eight best exercises for weight loss.

-It’s convenient and an easy way for beginners to start exercising without feeling overwhelmed or needing to purchase equipment.
-Also, it’s a lower-impact exercise, meaning it doesn’t stress your joints.
+Walking can be a convenient way for many beginners to exercise without feeling overwhelmed or needing to purchase equipment.
+It’s also a lower-impact exercise, meaning it’s less likely to stress your joints.

 To get started, aim to walk for 30 minutes 3–4 times a week.
 You can gradually increase the duration or frequency of your walks as you become more fit.